-Our business is subject to numerous risks and uncertainties, including those described in Part II Item 1A.
-"Risk Factors" in this Annual Report on Form 10-K. You should carefully consider these risks and uncertainties when investing in our ordinary shares.
+Our business is subject to numerous risks and uncertainties, including those described in Part I, Item 1A.
+"Risk Factors" in this Annual Report.
+You should carefully consider these risks and uncertainties when investing in our shares of common stock.
 The principal risks and uncertainties affecting our business include the following: